tarik-app/tarik-react-native/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Project Status

+This project is still not fully done.
+More iterations and features coming up...

 ### Prerequisites

 - React Native